approov/quickstart-cloudflare_approov-worker/workers/approov-token/README.md

 wrangler secret put --env staging APPROOV_LOGGING_ENABLED
 ```

-> **NOTE:**: You need to run this command in each environment you want to run the Approov token worker with logging enabled.
+> **NOTE:**: To enable logging, you will need to run this command the first time you deploy the Approov token worker in each environment.

 ### View the Secrets in the Cloudfare Dashboard